perses/community-mixins/docs/README.md

-# Dashboard Design Recomendations
+# Dashboard Design Recommendations

-We recomend following some standards when building dashboards, to keep the visualization looking good and making them better for usability.
+We recommend following some standards when building dashboards, to keep the visualization looking good and making them better for usability.

 ## Time Series Panels